Jason Gould

-Jason Emanuel Gould (/ɡuːld/; born December 29, 1966) is an American actor and singer.
+Jason Emanuel Gould (/ɡuːld/; born December 29, 1966) is an American actor.

 Early life

 Gould was born on December 29, 1966, in New York City, the only child of singer and actress Barbra Streisand and actor Elliott Gould.
 His parents separated in 1969 and divorced July 9, 1971.
+He is Jewish.

 Career

 Gould appeared as Mike Cameron in the romantic comedy-drama film Say Anything...
 (1989) and the romantic drama film The Prince of Tides (1991) (which was directed by and starred his mother) but has seldom appeared in front of the camera since then.

-In 1997, he made his West End theatre début in the drama play The Twilight of the Golds at the Arts Theatre in London; he played the part of David, a theatre-designer.
+In 1997, he made his West End theatre début in the drama play The Twilight of the Golds at the Arts Theatre in London; he played the part of David Gold, a theatre-designer.

 Gould wrote, produced, and directed the short comedy film Inside Out (1997), playing Aaron in the story of the child of two celebrities who is outed by the tabloids.
 His father Elliott Gould played his father in the short film, and his half-brother Sam Gould played his brother.
 The short was later combined with other features for the compilation film Boys Life 3 (2000).